MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-transformations-structure.md

 # Structure of transformation in Azure Monitor

-[Transformations in Azure Monitor](./data-collection-transformations.md) allow you to filter or modify incoming data before it's stored in a Log Analytics workspace.
+[Transformations in Azure Monitor](./data-collection-transformations.md) allow you to filter or modify incoming data before it gets stored in a Log Analytics workspace.
 They're implemented as a Kusto Query Language (KQL) statement in a [data collection rule (DCR)](data-collection-rule-overview.md).
 This article provides details on how this query is structured and limitations on the KQL language allowed.

 ## Transformation structure

 The KQL statement is applied individually to each entry in the data source.
 It must understand the format of the incoming data and create output in the structure of the target table.
 A virtual table named `source` represents the input stream. `source` table columns match the input data stream definition.
 Following is a typical example of a transformation.
 This example includes the following functionality:

 * Filters the incoming data with a [`where`](/azure/data-explorer/kusto/query/whereoperator) statement.